Fixed Point Explainability: Explainers, Endomorphisms, and Support Functions

 \section{Explainers, Endomorphisms, and Support Functions}

 When an explainer is not an endomorphism, one needs a support function $\support$ that, in composition with the explainer, makes the composition $\expl \circ \support$ an endomorphism so that the notion of fixed point explanation applies.
-For prototype-based explainers such as LIME, SHAP and LRP, it is natural to treat the features identified as important as those the support function keep constant for the next iteration.
-On the other hand, the features that contribute negatively to the classification can be occluded (e.g., set to zero or their value decreased).

-Different approaches are viable: explainers such as Anchors~\cite{ribeiro2018anchors}, identify the features that are responsible for the correct classification while optimising precision and coverage.
-The left-out features are sampled from a target distribution (e.g., that of an LLM where the left-out features are sampled conditioning on those Anchors identifies as relevant for the explanation).

 For prototype-based explanations, as well as SAEs, the support function is not required as the explainability process is an endomorphism.
 As we discuss in the main paper and in Appendix~\ref{a:rule-based} and~\ref{a:llms}, rule-based explainers and LLMs require a careful characterisation of the support function, as characterising them as monotonic explainers misses the core characteristics of the models we would like to explain.
 We thus leave their characterisation, as well as a theoretical extension of our framework, as future work.

+In contrast, for feature-based explainers, designing good support functions is inherently challenging: a well-designed support must effectively suppress discarded features without excessively distorting the input or reintroducing discarded features (which would disrupt the recursive filtering process).
+To better understand the sensitivity of our framework to this choice, we conducted additional experiments exploring alternative support functions for feature-based explanations on CIFAR-10.
+More detailedly, we compared the standard zero-out strategy against three alternatives designed to balance feature suppression and visual coherence: